 These effects usually disappear within a few weeks of finishing your treatment.

 Diarrhoea is a common side effect of external radiotherapy.
 It is caused by radiation irritating the lining of your bowel.
 Your doctor can prescribe tablets to help slow down your bowel.
 This should help reduce the number of times you have diarrhoea.
 During the few weeks following your treatment, the diarrhoea should gradually get better.

 Sore skin in the treatment area is not as common as it was because radiotherapy techniques have improved.
 But the skin between the legs is delicate and can get very sore towards the end of your treatment.
 You must tell the nurse or radiographer at your treatment centre if you notice reddening or soreness.
-If your skin becomes very sore, they may need to stop your treatment for a short time.
+If your skin becomes very sore, they can prescribe creams to help.

 Radiotherapy causes hair loss in the treatment area.
-Sometimes this is patchy, rather than complete hair loss.
-Hair can grow back, but not always completely.
-It can also be patchy.
-It may take several months for hair to grow back.
+Sometimes the hair loss is patchy, rather than complete hair loss.
+The hair can grow back, but not always completely.
+It may take several months for the hair to grow back.

 There are some possible long term side effects from radiotherapy to the prostate.
 These are

 - Frequent, loose bowel movements